 Bacteremia caused by surgery or dental procedures usually does not require treatment.
-However, animals at risk of developing serious infections (such as those with heart valve disease or a weakened immune system) generally are given antibiotics to prevent bacteria and sepsis before undergoing such procedures.
+However, animals at risk of developing serious infections (such as those with heart valve disease or a weakened immune system) may be given antibiotics to prevent bacteria and sepsis before undergoing such procedures.

 Sepsis is very serious and can lead to septic shock.
 Antibiotic treatment should begin immediately—even if test results confirming the diagnosis are not yet available.
 A delay in starting antibiotic treatment greatly decreases the animal’s chances of survival.
-Initially, an antibiotic is selected based on the bacteria most likely to be present, which depends on where the infection started.
-Often, 2 or 3 antibiotics are given together to increase the chances of killing the bacteria, particularly when the source of the bacteria is unknown.
+Initially, one or more antibiotics are selected based on the bacteria most likely to be present, which depends on where the infection started.
+Often, 2 or 3 antibiotics that are effective against a broad range of bacteria are given together to increase the chances of killing the bacteria before the identity of the infectious agent is known.
 Later, when the test results become available, the antibiotic may need to be changed to one that is most effective against the specific bacteria causing the infection.
 Surgery may sometimes be needed to eliminate the source of the infection.